 When a software license arrangement includes services to provide significant modification or customization of software, those services are considered essential to the functionality of the software and are not separable from the software.
 These arrangements are accounted for in accordance with ASC 605-35, Revenue Recognition: Long Term Construction Type Contracts generally referred to as contract accounting.
 Under contract accounting, the Company generally uses the percentage-of-completion method.
 For those contracts subject to percentage-of-completion contract accounting, estimates of total revenue and profitability under the contract consider amounts due under extended payment terms.
 The Company recognizes revenue under these arrangements based on the lesser of payments that become due or the revenue calculated under the percentage-of-completion method.
-Under the percentage-of-completion generally measured by the percentage of labor hours incurred to-date to estimated total labor hours for each contract.
-In the event project profitability is assured and estimable within a range, percentage-of-completion revenue recognized to the extent direct and indirect costs are incurred until such time that project profitability can be estimated.
+Under the percentage-of-completion method, the Company records revenue for the software license fee and services over the development and implementation period, with the percentage of completion generally measured by the percentage of labor hours incurred to-date to estimated total labor hours for each contract.
+In the event project profitability is assured and estimable within a range, percentage-of-completion revenue recognition is computed using the lowest level of profitability in the range.
+If the range of profitability is not estimable but some level of profit is assured, revenues are recognized to the extent direct and indirect costs are incurred until such time that project profitability can be estimated.
 In the event some level of profitability cannot be assured, completed-contract accounting is applied.
 If it is determined that a loss will result from the performance of a contract, the entire amount of the loss is recognized in the period in which it is determined that a loss will result.